yavuzkoroglu/padkit/README.md

 # A. Straight to Business

-This chapter comprises three sections.
-First, the prerequisites necessary to build and use PADKIT.
-Then, the steps to build the PADKIT C99 and C23 branches in MacOS, Linux, and Windows platforms.
-Finally, some examples to demonstrate how to practically use PADKIT.
+This chapter comprises four sections.
+First, I describe and explain the prerequisites to build and use PADKIT.
+The next two sections contain the steps to download and build the PADKIT C99 and C23 branches in MacOS, Linux, and Windows platforms.
+The last section provides some examples to demonstrate how to practically use PADKIT.

 ## A1.
 Prerequisites